 - Strengthening the NSSO rebate ('structural reduction') for lower wages

-- The existing NSSO discount below a certain lower limit is further increased.
+- The existing NSSO rebate below a certain lower limit will be further increased.

-- This discount is calculated automatically and does not need to be requested manually.
+- This discount will be automatically calculated and therefore does not need to be requested manually.

 - Exemption from employer NSSO contributions above a certain wage ceiling